SM City Tanza

 SM City Tanza is a shopping mall owned by SM Prime Holdings.
-It is the seventh SM Supermall to be opened in Cavite, first SM Supermall in Tanza and 80th in the country.
+It is the seventh SM Supermall to be opened in Cavite, the first SM Supermall in Tanza, and the 79th in the country.
 It is located along Antero Soriano Highway corner Dr. Solis Street, Daang Amaya 2, Tanza, Cavite.
 It has a land area of 8.67 ha and a total gross floor area of 60,029 m2, making it the fourth largest shopping mall in the province after SM City Trece Martires.
 The two-story mall opened with 89% of the available space leased.